|

 vital, life-affirming, heterosexual male CIA officer.
 I’m in good

-physical shape, I'm considered acceptable in appearance, I’m friendly and a
+physical shape, I'm considered acceptable in appearance, I'm friendly

-interest in publishing your humble writer and spook.
+publishing your humble writer and spook.

-flattered, and even to a certain extent tempted (of course).
-It’s
+even to a certain extent tempted.
+It's just that I can't in good

-just that I can’t in good faith and conscience agree to their proposals
+faith and conscience agree to their proposals – because the fact of the

 Tuesday

 Secret 1.4.
-The real
+The question

-he looked like his badge photo.
+he resembled his badge photo.

 Wednesday

-long as you don't expect anything to change as a result of doing this.
+don't expect anything to change as a result of doing this.

 Thursday